ballerina-platform/module-ballerinax-redis/redis/Module.md

 redis:Client conn = check new (redisConfig);
 ```
 ### Step 3: Invoke connector operation
-1. You can insert value for specific key.
+1. You can insert a value for a specific key as follows.
     ```ballerina
     string stringSetresult = check connection->set("Project", "Ballerina");
     ```